tuhinjubcse/tuhinjubcse.github.io/index.md

 - I will be spending my summers at Amazon Alexa, Natural Language Understanding Group in Boston  as an Applied  Scientist Intern

 ## Updates
-- Finished 6th out of 24 teams at FEVER (The First Workshop on Fact Extraction and Verification) , EMNLP Brussels with a score  of 49.06 (78% improvement over Baseline paper at NAACL )  http://fever.ai/task.html  .System Description Paper Coming Soon
+- Finished 6th out of 24 teams at FEVER (The First Workshop on Fact Extraction and Verification) , EMNLP Brussels Paper :- href="https://github.com/tuhinjubcse/COMS4995/blob/master/9.pdf" title="Title"> [pdf] </a> .</p>